Hellenoturkism

-Hellenoturkism (Ελληνοτουρκισμός; Helenotürkizm) is a political concept that encompasses two things: a fact of civilization (i.e. the co-habitation and interdependence, since the 11th century A.D.) of the Greek and Turkish peoples and cultures, and a political ideology based on the above civilizational phenomenon, which aims at establishing a Hellenic-Turkish political ensemble, national and cultural identity.
+Hellenoturkism (Ελληνοτουρκισμός; Helenotürkizm) is a political concept that encompasses two things: a fact of civilization (i.e. the co-habitation and interdependence, since the 11th century) of the Greek and Turkish peoples and cultures, and a political ideology based on the above civilizational phenomenon, which aims at establishing a Hellenic–Turkish political ensemble, national, and cultural identity.

-Most believers in the ideology support differing main principles and points, although generally supported ideas are that, one, both nations and peoples share similar cultures, traditions, histories and also a mixed genetic similarity.
+Most believers in the ideology support differing main principles and points, although generally supported ideas are that, one, both nations and peoples share similar cultures, traditions, histories, and also a mixed genetic similarity.

-And two, that such a unification would create a new global and regional, military and economic power within the EU and NATO, which would also peacefully resolve ongoing disputes between the Cypriot, Turkish, Greek states and communities such as the Cyprus problem, Aegean problems, and also Maritime-border disputes in the Mediterranean between all the three nations and unrecognized Northern Cyprus within Cyprus.
+Such a unification could create a new global and regional, military and economic power within the European Union and NATO, which could also peacefully resolve ongoing disputes between the Cypriot, Greek, and Turkish states and communities such as the Cyprus problem, the Aegean problems, and also Maritime-border disputes in the Mediterranean between the two Cypriot communities and three nations.